Similarity learning: Applications

 Similarity learning is used in information retrieval for learning to rank, in face verification or face identification, and in recommendation systems.
 Also, many machine learning approaches rely on some metric.
 This includes unsupervised learning such as clustering, which groups together close or similar objects.
 It also includes supervised approaches like K-nearest neighbor algorithm which rely on labels of nearby objects to decide on the label of a new object.
 Metric learning has been proposed as a preprocessing step for many of these approaches.

 Scalability

-Metric and similarity learning naively scale quadratically with the dimension of the input space, as can easily see when the learned metric has a bilinear form $f_W(x, z) = x^T W z$.
+Metric and similarity learning scale quadratically with the dimension of the input space, as can easily see when the learned metric has a bilinear form $f_W(x, z) = x^T W z$.
 Scaling to higher dimensions can be achieved by enforcing a sparseness structure over the matrix model, as done with HDSL, and with COMET.